For Republican governors, all economic success is local

 “We're not immune to the inflation, we're not immune to the energy prices,” DeSantis said.
 “Because Florida has been open, because Florida has excelled economically, we're in the position where we're going to be able to meet those needs of the state regardless of what Uncle Joe throws at us from Washington, D.C."

 Job growth has been broad across the country.
-Data released Friday by the Bureau of Statistic s found that employment increased in 43 states and was essentially unchanged in seven states over the past 12 months.
+Data released Friday by the Bureau of Statistics found that employment increased in 43 states and was essentially unchanged in seven states over the last 12 months.

 But the bipartisan research group EIG analyzed job growth in the three major Republican states (Texas, Arizona and Florida) and the three major Democratic ones (California, Illinois and New York).
 It found that the GOP areas have fully recovered and exceeded their pandemic job totals, while the recovery has been slower in Democratic states.